| This tutorial emphasizes how the team uses the design document to

 communications?
 If a team member has a grievance, should they send

+the communication by e-mail or by face-to-face?
 The bottom line in communication: trust falls when team members perceive private communications or

 feel left out of the loop or feel like they are working in a vacuum.